urban-air-lab/ml_workbench/README.md

 ## Project Setup
-The dependencies are managed by uv.
-To install and get more information about uv, get follow this documentation:
+The projects dependencies are managed with uv.
+To install and get more information about uv, follow this documentation:
 ```
 https://docs.astral.sh/uv/getting-started/installation/
 ```

-To install all needed dependencies run
+To install the dependencies run

 ```
 uv sync --locked